How to make a child happy doesn’t have to be complicated. Here are simple tips to help us slow down and make our kids happy on any given day!

 - We take the time to stop and watch that trail of ants, find the perfect rock, or read every sign we see.
 This is something we try to do everyday, but it can often get pushed to the side when we are in a hurry.

 - We have coin races in the Children’s Miracle Network donation bins.
 I bring a bag of change for this purpose.
 We watch the coins spin round and round.
 We declare victors.
+This makes my child especially happy and helps other kids too.
+Bonus.

 - Let them help make dinner.
 Let them pick dinner!
 Yes, it might be more work for you, but they’ll be thrilled to help.
 And you might get the added bonus of them eating better than usual.
+Many kids are happier to try foods when they helped prepare them.

 - Read them one more book.
 Or three!